learnk8s/learnk8s.io/src/persistent-connections/content.md

 And this is precisely what happens in Kubernetes.

-If you have three Pods, iptables writes these rules:
+If you have three Pods, iptables writes the following rules:

 1. select Pod 1 as the destination with a probability of 0.33
 1. select Pod 2 as the destination with a probability of 0.33